vikramkh/course-website-16fa/index.md

     Regrade emails to individual TAs are NOT guaranteed to be processed.

-Regrade policy for written homeworks and exams:
+Regrade policy for written homework and exams:

 : Each written assignment and each midterm exam will have a regrade request
     deadline that will be posted typically one week after the assignment or exam